 Refining Google search depends on how well you master and apply these operators in your future searches.

-In this section, we’ll share the top strategies for mastering these Google advanced search operators for your SEO purposes.
+In this section, I’ll share the top strategies for mastering these Google advanced search operators for your SEO purposes.

 Search for Duplicate Content